Skip to Main Content

 • After you upload all the files and click the box to confirm all files are included, click the Next button.

 • On the next page, you must name an author or PI as the Reviewer.
-Use the dropdown menu to select the name of any PI who has already been associated with the submission OR enter a name and email address, if you're naming an author as Reviewer.
+Use the dropdown menu to select the name of any PI whose award has been associated with the submission OR enter a name and email address, if you're naming an author as Reviewer.

 • Only an author or PI of a supporting award can be a Reviewer in NIHMS.